 I drove to Valencia from Madrid and stayed at a budget hotel located next to the largest mall and factory outlet, Bonaire, in the entire state of Valencia.
 I have to say that the hotel where I stayed is not a great place if you do not have a car.
 The hotel itself was affordable, clean and very well maintained.
-It had a small bar, cafeteria, free WIFI and 24-hour room service so at 33 Euros a night I could not complain.
+It had a small bar, cafeteria, free WIFI, and 24-hour room service, so I could not complain at 33 Euros a night.

 The city of Valencia

 Valencia itself is a mixture of old and new.
 The old part of the city is stunning.
 Many of the old buildings have highly ornate carvings and sculptures.
 Valencia is home to the famous “Fallas” that is held in the city in the spring.
-If you are in Valencia in August, take a short trip of 30KM (18 miles) to Buñol, the home of the world’s biggest tomato fight, “La Tomatina”.
+In August, if you are in Valencia, take a short trip of 30KM (18 miles) to Buñol, the home of the world’s biggest tomato fight, “La Tomatina”.

 A walk around the old town revealed wide avenues lined with palm trees, small plazas with lively cafés and restaurants.

-I stopped off in one and had a paella Valenciana (well you have to really).
+I stopped off in one and had a paella Valenciana (well, you have to).
 I never had one before and always thought that the Valencian paella was mainly chicken and seafood.
-To my surprise, it was rice, chicken, broad beans and liver.
-Sounds like an odd mix but tasted good.
+But, to my surprise, it was rice, chicken, broad beans and liver.
+It sounds like an odd mix but tasted good.

 Close by was a family-run ice-cream shop.
-As a confessed ice-cream addict, I had to try my favourite, pistachio.
+So naturally, as a confessed ice-cream addict, I had to try my favourite, pistachio.
 Not only did it have real pistachio chunks, but it also had candied fruit (orange, lemon and ginger) in it.
-Never in my life have I tasted such good ice-cream.
+Never in my life have I tasted such good ice cream.